wolfram-laube/clarissa/docs/adr/ADR-004-dual-simulator-strategy.md

 **Superseded by:** ADR-001

 ## Context
-Early discussions framed ORSA as a dual-simulator strategy (one production simulator + one open simulator).
+Early discussions framed CLARISSA as a dual-simulator strategy (one production simulator + one open simulator).
 This simplified communication but became restrictive as the architecture expanded.

 ## Decision
 Supersede the dual-simulator framing in favor of a physics-centric multi-simulator substrate (ADR-001).